UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ### Load testing

 Load tests should be set to Production level logging, so the capacity generated from logs targeting Production is understood.
 The load testing environment should be as live-like as possible.

+***

+## Migrating services to Elastic Cloud

+Existing services that are currently using the legacy Azure Event Hub > LogStash > on premise ElasticSearch pattern will need to have no errors (and ideally no warnings) being reported in LogStash before they are migrated to Elastic Cloud.
+Furthermore, these services should be adhering to this logging policy before migration.